idaholab/moose/modules/doc/content/application_development/debugging.md

 ##### Passing debugger commands on the command line

-`lldb` accepts debugger commands through the `-o` command line option that are executed as soon as the execuatble is loaded up and ready.
+`lldb` accepts debugger commands through the `-o` command line option that are executed as soon as the executable is loaded up and ready.
 This can be used to set breakpoints and immediately resume the execution of the app.

 ```bash
 mpirun -n 4 ./yourapp-dbg -i inputfile.i --start-in-debugger "sudo lldb -o 'break set -E C++' -o cont"